The Crown season 5 review: Is the Netflix royal drama still a hit?Nov 9 | 3 min read

 Morgan explained: “As we started to discuss the storylines for series 5, it soon became clear that in order to do justice to the richness and complexity of the story we should go back to the original plan and do six seasons.”

-You can stream all four seasons of The Crown on Netflix.
-The Crown season 5 premieres on Netflix on 9 November 2022.
+You can stream all five seasons of The Crown on Netflix.

-Has The Crown season 6 been affected by the death of the Queen?
+Was The Crown Season 6 filming affected by the death of the Queen?

 The death of Her Majesty Queen Elizabeth II on 8 September 2022 puts a different perspective on the existing episodes of The Crown and also the remaining two seasons.

-As the media discussed the legacy of the Queen's long reign in the wake of her death, The Crown returned to Netflix's global top 10 as viewers watched - or rewatched - to discover more about Elizabeth II's remarkable 70 years on the throne.
+As the media discussed the legacy of the Queen's long reign in the wake of her death, The Crown returned to Netflix's global top 10 as viewers watched - or rewatched - the first four seasons to discover more about Elizabeth II's remarkable 70 years on the throne.

 "As a mark of respect, filming on The Crown was suspended today,” a Netflix source told Variety on 9 September.
 “Filming will also be suspended on the day of Her Majesty The Queen’s funeral.”